A-Z of health

 Living with epilepsy

-While epilepsy is different for everyone, there are some general rules that can help making living with the condition easier.
+While epilepsy is different for everyone, there are some general rules that can make living with the condition easier.

-You may have to think about your epilepsy before you undertake things such as driving, using contraception and getting pregnant.
+You may have to think about your epilepsy before you undertake things such as driving, using contraception and planning a pregnancy.

 Advice is available from your GP or support groups to help you adjust to life with epilepsy.